Tylecodon fragilis (R.A.Dyer) Toelken

 This species is native to South Africa (Northern Cape and Western Cape).

-Tylecodon fragilis is a small succulent with few ascending branched that grow from a small tuberous base.
+Tylecodon fragilis is a small succulent with few ascending branches that grow from a small tuberous base.
 The tuber is irregularly shaped, up to 1 inch (2.5 cm) in diameter, with grey peeling bark.
 Branches are brittle, smooth, and with pale brown flaking bark.
 They grow up to 14 inches (35 cm) long and up to 0.2 inches (0.5 cm) in diameter.
 Leaves are fleshy, glabrous, green to pale brown, up to 2 inches (5 cm) long, and cylindrical to slightly grooved on the upper surface.
 Flowers are tubular, up to 0.5 inches (1.3 cm) long, yellowish-green, and appear on erect, up to 2.8 inches (7 cm) long thyrses in summer after the plant loses its leaves.

-The specific epithet "fragilis" means "brittle or easily broken" and refers to its branches that are easily broken.
+The specific epithet "fragilis" means "brittle or easily broken" and refers to the branches that are easily broken.
 It derives from the Latin verb "frango," meaning "break or shatter" and the latin suffix "-ilis."

 How to Grow and Care for Tylecodon fragilis